American Psycho (musical): Plot

 The next morning, Jean apologises to Patrick for what happened the night before.
 He forgives her and tells her that he will be recommending her for a junior executive program through a company scheme.
 Tim Price unexpectedly arrives at Patrick's office, having been AWOL from Pierce & Pierce since Patrick's birthday.
 Patrick asks him where he's been; Price responds by saying that he's been in New York the whole time, but their paths haven't crossed.
 He also asks Patrick about Paul Owen's disappearance.

 Patrick and Evelyn have their engagement party at Tunnel nightclub ("Don't You Want Me").
 Patrick is noticeably ill at ease and is desperate to go to dinner.
-Price says he is able to get reservations at Dorsia, which impresses the guests.
+Patrick’s brother, Sean, says he is able to get reservations at Dorsia, which impresses the guests.
 Patrick sees Kimball at the bar and approaches him, asking him about the voicemail confession.
 Kimball breaks into laughter, stating that he found Patrick's 'joke' "hilarious", despite Bateman's protestations that the confessions were genuine.
 Kimball tells Patrick that his narrative of what happened to Owen is impossible, as Owen is in fact in London; Kimball allegedly had dinner with him there twice.
 The next day, Patrick goes to Paul Owen's apartment, expecting it to be full of decomposing bodies and cordoned off by the police.
 Instead, he finds the apartment vacant and in pristine condition; the real estate agent, Mrs Wolfe, deflects all of Patrick's questions about Paul Owen and the bodies that were left in the apartment, before asking him to leave and never return.
-He marries Evelyn and resigns himself to a pointless existence in which the punishment and notoriety that he craves will forever be denied him ("This Is Not An Exit").
+He marries Evelyn and resigns himself to a pointless existence in which the punishment and notoriety that he craves will forever be denied him ("This Is Not an Exit").

 Production history

+London (2013-14)

 American Psycho began previews on 3 December 2013, at the Almeida Theatre, London, before holding its official opening night on 12 December, with booking initially until 25 January, but later extended by a week to 1 February 2014, when it closed.
 The show has a book by Roberto Aguirre-Sacasa with music and lyrics by Duncan Sheik, and is directed by Rupert Goold, with choreography by Lynne Page, set design by Es Devlin, lighting design by Jon Clark, costume design by Katrina Lindsay, video by Finn Ross, musical direction by David Shrubsole and sound by Paul Arditti.
 Tickets for the world premiere production sold out.
 Notable casting for the show included Matt Smith as Patrick Bateman, Susannah Fielding as Evelyn Williams, Jonathan Bailey as Tim Price, Ben Aldridge as Paul Owen and Lucie Jones as Victoria.
 A typical London performance ran 2hrs 40mins, including one interval of 20 mins.